-Since the financial crisis of 2007-09, the U.S. has dominated global equities.
-For the 15-year period through the end of 2023's first quarter, the Morningstar US Market Index, which includes large-, mid-, and small-cap stocks, more than quadrupled in value (with dividends reinvested).
-The Morningstar Global ex-US Index, which spans developed and emerging-markets stocks across market capitalization, has not even doubled, in dollar terms.
-Put another way, a USD 10,000 investment in the broad U.S. equity market at the start of 2008's second quarter would be worth nearly \$42,000 today, while the same allocation to ex-U.S. stocks would only have yielded \$17,200.
+Since the global financial crisis of 2007-09, U.S. equities have led the pack.
+For the 15-year period through the end of May 2023, the Morningstar US Market Index, which includes large-, mid-, and small-cap stocks, quadrupled in value (with dividends reinvested).
+The Morningstar Global ex-US Index, which spans developed and emerging markets, has not even doubled, in U.S. dollar terms.